Everyone gets stressed during exams but it’s important not to let it get out of control. Don’t lose sight of the fact that there is life after exams.

 - Nothing de-stresses the mind faster than physical activity, so build it into your timetable.
 Being a sloth makes our mind sloppy too.

 - Panic is often triggered by hyperventilating (quick, shallow breaths).
 So if you feel yourself losing it during the exam, sit back for a moment and control your breathing.
-Deep breath in and out through the nose, counting to five each way.
+Deep breathe in and out through the nose, counting to five each way.

 - Steer clear of any exam ‘post-mortem’.
 It doesn’t matter what your mate wrote for Question 3(b), it’s too late to go back and change your answers, so it will just make you worry even more.